lensesio/stream-reactor/README.md

 *   Added Helm Chart generator
 *   DELETE functionality add to the Cassandra sink, deletion now possible for null payloads, thanks @sandonjacobs !
 *   Fix in kafka-connect-common to handle primary keys with doc strings thanks, @medvekoma !
+*   Fix writing multiple topics to the same table in Cassandra #284

 **3.0.0**